‘Bold And The Beautiful’ Spoilers For Week Of September 3: Ridge Pits Hope Against Steffy

 Thursday, September 6

 Bold and the Beautiful spoilers indicate that Bill will turn to Brooke about his custody situation with Will.
-BB viewers know that if anyone can sway Katie’s mind about sole custody, it would be her older sister, Brooke.
+B&B viewers know that if anyone can sway Katie’s mind about sole custody, it would be her older sister, Brooke.

 Friday, September 7